Advertisement

 Nicotine pouches are under attack in Europe, with multiple countries imposing bans and restrictions, and others planning to do so.
 Meanwhile, no European country has banned the sale of combustible cigarettes, which kill hundreds of thousands of Europeans every year.

-The impetus for sales restrictions and limits on flavors and nicotine strength comes from tobacco control groups and public health organizations, which carried outsized influence among elected officials in many European countries and in the European Union (EU).
+The impetus for sales restrictions and limits on flavors and nicotine strength comes from tobacco control groups and public health organizations, which carry outsized influence among elected officials in many European countries and in the European Union (EU).
 They see pouches as a wolf in sheep’s clothing—a seemingly innocuous product used by the devious tobacco industry to initiate young people into nicotine use and then lifelong addiction.

 “Nicotine pouches are among the latest products used by the tobacco industry to continue their sale of addictive and life-threatening tobacco products, and the manufacturing, marketing and sale of these products must be closely monitored and regulated,” says a recent Campaign for Tobacco-Free Kids “global issues” report